 The world’s largest companies tend to have an enormous amount of items that they purchase globally in multiple languages and systems.
-There is often a significant hidden saving to be unlocked through prudent and targeted standardization efforts on this Big Data, but it’s not without significant effort.
-In the past, it didn’t make much sense to do it since without algorithmic automation it ends up being an impractical task to do quickly and well.
-With Refresh software automation it remains a formidable task but stubborn savings that were previously impractical are now firmly within reach.
+There is often a significant hidden saving to be unlocked through prudent and targeted standardization efforts on this master data, but it’s not without significant effort.
+In the past, it didn’t make much sense to do it, since without algorithmic automation it ends up being an impractical task to do quickly and well.
+With Refresh software automation the stubborn savings that were previously impractical are now firmly within reach.

 This particular customer is a household-name Fortune 50 Chemical multinational with many materials – around 4 million SKU’s in their ERP systems spread around 200 sites in 35 countries worldwide.
 After demonstrating the potential for tangible savings on a successful test set of 10 000 Raw, Semi-Finished and Finished SKU’s, the global HQ in the USA signed up for a full global enterprise license of both Refresh Desktop and Refresh Server.Case Study - Auto UNSPSC at Global Top 3 Chemical Co.
 Read more

-In 2011 one of the world’s leading universities was facing a Big Data challenge – how to increase spend penetration in the right commodities with continued demonstrable savings.
-The university had already covered significant ground – with an excellent record in increasing the % spend penetrated over the last five years almost one hundred fold.
+For the last few years, one of the world’s leading universities has been working on a Big Data challenge in procurement – how to increase spend penetration in the right commodities with continued demonstrable savings for all shareholders.
+The university had already covered significant ground – with an excellent record in increasing the % spend covered over the last five years almost one hundred fold.

-In 2010 this leading company’s Nickel business unit had completed a global SAP implementation and was looking to make significant procurement cost savings during a tough time for global commodity prices and volumes.
-Headquartered in Canada, with an annual managed production of more than 100,000 tonnes of nickel in seven countries they had many lines of raw data passing through their ERP systems and took the opportunity to drive better procurement through some standardization of their own data.
+The Nickel business unit of this global leader had just completed an SAP implementation and was looking to make significant procurement cost savings during a tough time for global commodity prices and volumes.
+Headquartered in Canada, with an annual managed production of more than 100,000 tonnes of nickel in seven countries, they had many lines of raw data passing through their ERP systems and now wanted to take the opportunity to drive better procurement decisions through standardization of their data.

 Each site had an extremely diverse range of items of supply being bought daily from many suppliers through multiple purchasers in each country.
 They were running best of breed procurement tools however, the current tools were not the main problem – the underlying raw data was the real issue.Case Study - Auto UNSPSC and ISO8000 in MRO items Read more

-In 2012 one of the world’s leading producers of sugar was facing a Big Data challenge – how to manage and optimize spend on an increasing amount of materials from a large supplier base.
-Additionally their sugar plant is the largest most technologically advanced, fully integrated cane sugar manufacturing facility in the world which means excellent production figures, but quite a diverse range of items of supply being bought daily through many purchasers.
+For one of the world’s leading producers of sugar, a key challenge is always how to manage and optimize spend on an increasing amount of materials from such a large supplier base.
+Especially since their sugar plant is the largest, most technologically advanced, fully integrated cane sugar manufacturing facility in the world which means excellent production figures, but quite a diverse range of items of supply being bought daily through many purchasers.

 In terms of in-house software tools, the organization had been running SAP for many years as well as some best-of-breed reporting tools.
 However, the current tools were not the main problem – the underlying raw data was the real issue.
 The main problem remained: how best to automatically tag all materials and purchase line items to UNSPSC and how to get standard Noun:Modifier material descriptions – reducing duplicates & off-contract spend?Case Study - Auto UNSPSC Codes for SAP PO line items Read more

-In 2011 one of the world’s largest energy companies was facing a Big Data challenge – how to optimally manage increasing numbers of project data, assets, spares, services and suppliers across multiple projects & phases.
+A key business issue for large energy companies is how to optimally manage CapEx represented by increasing project data, assets, spares, services, and suppliers across multiple projects & phases.
 Three major decisions had been agreed by the corporate supply chain & engineering departments: 1) to mandate to suppliers the full practical technical & purchasing data to be supplied early at RFP/RFI stage; 2) to build internal data knowledge in the Oil & Gas engineering data standards and purchasing specifications in-house as a foundation for their growing E&P assets; and 3) to make sure that these standards could be future proofed.
-Basically this meant that they needed standards in detail down to each attribute at Front End Engineering Design (FEED) stage, long before being handed over in practical terms to SAP & Maximo for operational maintenance and procurement people at commissioning.
+Basically, this meant that they needed standards in detail down to each attribute at Front End Engineering Design (FEED) stage, long before being handed over in practical terms to SAP & Maximo for operational maintenance and procurement people at commissioning.
 The company had tried to solve the problem previously using a master data management system and outsourced data company but without much traction.Case Study - Auto ISO classes for SAP and Maximo items Read more

-With acquired operations in seven countries and on three continents, it had become a Big Data challenge to standardize a significant amount of materials and services at this large wood products multinational company.
+With acquired operations in seven countries and on three continents, it had become a large challenge to standardize a significant amount of materials and services at this leading wood products company.
 Items were being bought daily through many operational buyers in five different languages, some in countries where the head office language is not well-known.
 In terms of existing software tools, the organization had been running SAP for many years extremely well.
-However, the underlying material and service line item data was the real issue with 200 000 materials in the ERP system in a mix of 5 languages with possible duplicates, obsoletes and incorrectly classified items.
+However, the underlying material and service line item data was the real issue with 200 000 materials in the ERP system in a mix of 5 languages with possible duplicates, obsolete and incorrectly classified items.